 Try to switch things up every few weeks.
 Hit the local walking or hiking trail once a month, play fetch at an off-leash park, or take them swimming.

-Feeding your dog with the right amount and type of food such as wet or dry dog food can help maintain a healthy weight.
+Feeding your dog with the right amount and type of food such as wet dog food or dry dog food can help maintain a healthy weight.
 It is one of the best ways to prevent obesity-related issues and increase their lifespan.
 Pets often meet their nutrition needs from a balanced diet of quality food, however, check with your vet to see if your dog needs any supplements.
 Dogs need some amount of meat in their diet regularly, so if your family is vegetarian, look out for meat-based dry foods that can be added without you cooking at home.
 Most importantly, make sure that your pet gets enough water, and limit the treats to special occasions.

 It’s always best to regularly speak with a vet and adjust your dog’s diet as they grow.
 The pandemic has turned us all indoors, but you can get an online vet consultation to answer all your questions.